 Adults with disabilities deserve more than just a safe place to interact with peers.
-OE is committed to providing the most engaging and specialized day programming available to the people we serve.
-More than 350 adults enjoy curriculum components each week such as art, cooking, music, reading, science, and technology all designed to increase self-sufficiency, enrich the quality of their lives, and help men and women with disabilities reach their fullest potential.
+OE is committed to providing the most engaging and specialized educational day programming available to the people we serve.
+Nearly 230 adults enjoy educational-curriculum components each week such as art, cooking, music, reading, science, and technology all designed to increase self-sufficiency, enrich the quality of their lives, and help men and women with disabilities reach their fullest potential.

 Art teaches skills in a wide variety of art mediums.
 Includes lessons on specific artists.
 Basic skills are taught and built upon with successive projects.